Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-41-pyrophytes.md

 ‘Tiny’ had a truly unsettling propensity for understated genius.
 And Yan these days had a better understanding of base-ten numbers; he could write them out, too, which he did in mid-air with his finger and his lips moving.

 "That is…old," he declared after thinking about it.
-“But not *gods* old.”
+"But not *gods* old."

 "Yeah, well.
 Best guess on the population…" Walsh waved a hand at another screen.
-The Corti, inconveniently, used a base-twelve number system, “They figger between the inland sea civilization here, the river valley civilization up north, the forest tribes an’ the mountain Clans there were about two, two-an’-a-half million.”
+The Corti, inconveniently, used a base-twelve number system, "They figger between the inland sea civilization here, the river valley civilization up north, the forest tribes an’ the mountain Clans there were about two, two-an’-a-half million."

 Yan scratched at his crest.
 "Two…*million,"* He said, carefully.
 Reasonably fluent in English or not, lateral consonants were still tricky for him.
-“How many…circles?
+"How many…circles?
 Circle-things.
-How many in number?”
+How many in number?"
 Daniel made note of that question; Yan didn’t just understand the numbers, he understood the *theory* of the numbering system, and had asked for an order of magnitude to compare.
 The Ten’Gewek really did have an *exceptionally* rational way of thinking, sometimes.

 "…Six."

 They watched as Yan traced out such a number in the air with his finger, then…

 "So *many."* There was a long, awkward pause.
-“We are… four circles left.
+"We are… four circles left.
 Yes?
-For every [one-person] now, we were a whole tribe then?”
+For every [one-person] now, we were a whole tribe then?"

 "…Yes.
 Just under twenty thousand today, as best as we can figure."

 "…three circles.
 [Anger-killed]."

 "Murdered.
-There was no anger, this wasn’t…" Daniel gritted his teeth. *He* was getting angry too, deep in his anthropologist’s soul. “…They weren’t angry at you.
-They just saw you as a…pest.”
+There was no anger, this wasn’t…" Daniel gritted his teeth. *He* was getting angry too, deep in his anthropologist’s soul. "…They weren’t angry at you.
+They just saw you as a…pest."

 "Pest," Yan repeated hollowly.
 Daniel found he couldn’t muster the courage to look at the Given-Man’s expression.